EliahKagan/palgoviz/README.md

 ### Using the notebooks

 JupyterLab is installed as a dependency of the project, and all notebooks are tested in it.
-First activate the `palgoviz` Conda environment in your terminal if you haven’t already:
+First activate the `palgoviz` environment in your terminal if you haven’t already.
+Assuming you’re using `conda`:

 ```sh
 conda activate palgoviz